vacant-observer/AI-ML-MiniProjects/README.md

   - Custom key mapping for playing supported environments
   - Support for no-op actions in playable environments
   - Random agent functionality with customizable run options
+  - Visualization of observation spaces for fundamental Gymnasium spaces and composite spaces
 - Learned about:
   - Reinforcement learning environments and their structure
   - GUI development with Tkinter